Milkho/elephanteum/README.md

 ## What is it?

 __Elephanteum__ is an elephant market where you can get some virtual elephants (for free).
-When all elephants will distributed, you can sell your elephants on auction with certain minimum price.
+When all elephants will be distributed, you can sell your elephants on auction with certain minimum price.

 ## What's the point?